Application Performance Metrics Monitoring¶

 -

-Customize filling in the detection interval value, trigger data gap events, critical events, major events, minor events, and recovery events; it is recommended that the custom data gap time configuration be >= detection interval time.
-If the configured time <= detection interval time, both data gap and anomaly conditions may be met simultaneously, in which case only the data gap processing result will be applied.
+Custom fill for detection interval values, trigger data gap events, trigger urgent events, trigger important events, trigger warning events, and trigger recovery events; if this type of configuration strategy is selected, it is recommended that the custom data gap time configuration be >= detection interval time.
+If the configured time <= detection interval time, there might be simultaneous satisfaction of data gaps and anomalies, in which case only the data gap processing result will be applied.

-Information Event Generation¶
+Information Generation¶